Skip to main content

 A 1978 retrospective for the New York Times had the Jones estate examining the movie’s legacy within Schofield Barracks nearly 30 years after the book and the film.
 Maj.
 Gen. Herbert E. Wolff, the commander of the Army Support Command, commented that, “It's simply no longer applicable to present the Army as an institution of unnecessary harshness, where there's disrespect for human dignity, where there's a double standard in how people lived and morals and rights and privileges.
 It may have been pertinent at the time.
 I don't know.
 It's not the case now.”

 “No longer applicable” seems a generous pronouncement given that the army’s rape statistics are what they are.
 Over 20,000 service members were sexually assaulted or raped in 2018 alone, with the army's history of handling such matters extending much further back.
-Did the movie push the army too hard?
+Former Marine and survivor of sexual assault, Florence Shmorgoner, shared in a New York Times piece, “My viewpoint of the Marine Corps really changed from then on, to it’s an institution that doesn’t really look after the people that comprise it.
+We’re not in the business of taking care of people — it seemed to me that we were in the business of using them.”

 "Nobody Ever Lies About Being Lonely"